RyoJerryYu/blog-next/src/core/indexing/README.md

 2. Add settings for the new resource in `indexing-settings.ts` in `pipeline` (resourceChains, indexBuilders)
 3. Add a new page component in `pages/[[...slugs]].tsx`
 4. Add a new item in `DefaultLayout` in `layouts/DefaultLayout/index.tsx` .

+## Reason for why path mapping must have pagePath and filePath

+Path mapping is used before all other steps, every info from a resource file should come from path mapping.

+pagePath must got from path mapping, because we should uniquely identify a resource in other steps.

+filePath must got from path mapping, because we should read the file content after path mapping (e.g. parse the file content to meta).

+Allowing a path mapping to have no filePath will have the benefit of referencing the page that does not exist in the file system.
+But since Obsidian do not allow doing so, we also do not allow it for aligning with Obsidian.

+If want to show a page that does not exist in the file system, we could use an index instead.